shadowsocks/libQtShadowsocks/client/README.md

 ##Client##

-`ss-libqt` is the test client for `libqtshadowsocks`.
+`ss-libqt` is the test client for `libQtShadowsocks`.

-You can build this Qt project and use it to test functionality of `libqtshadowsocks`.
+You can build this Qt project and use it to test functionality of `libQtShadowsocks`.